stevekane/Blog/function-restriction-and-extension.md

   if_then_else is a function from True or False to String

-    Let if_then_else ∈ ((True + False) → String), x ↦ { f(x), x ∈ True } { g(x), x ∈ False }
+    if_then_else ∈ (True + False) → String
+    if_then_else(x) { f(x), x ∈ True }
+                    { g(x), x ∈ False }

   We can see that we can now pass our function a value from the set True OR from the set False and be confident that we will execute a function of the appropriate signature.
 This ability to discriminate between the Sum of two domains is made possible by the two domains ( here True and False ) being disjoint.

 ### What to do when there IS overlap in the two sets we wish to discriminate between

-  > "When you cannot tell the difference between two sets, you can add disjoint data to each to make them disjoint."
+  > "Distinguish between two sets by pairing them with two disjoint sets."

   If we are modeling a user's email and name as elements of the set String then our strategy from above won't work.
 This is because our function for emails and our function for names both operate on the set String which is obviously not disjoint with itself.

-    Disjoint(String, String) = false
+    Disjoint(String,String) = false

   However, we could annotate each element with a disjoint "tag" such that the two resulting sets would be disjoint.
 Specifically, we can create a cartesian product of the word "Email" with every String that should be an email and the word "Name" with every String that should be a name:

     Email × boof@gmail.com = (Email, boof@gmail.com)
     Name × BigBoof = (Name, BigBoof)

   By doing this, we are guaranteeing that a name that LOOKS like an email will not ever be confused for an email.
-Specifically, if we have two users one whose name is "ted@gmail.com" and the other whose email is "ted@gmail.com" they will be stored as elements of two disjoint sets:
+Specifically, if we one user named "ted@gmail.com" and another user with email "ted@gmail.com" they will be stored as elements of two disjoint sets:

-    (Email, ted@gmail.com) and (Name, ted@gmail.com)
+    (Email,ted@gmail.com) and (Name,ted@gmail.com)

   Let's see why this works...